Nikolas Cruz Wore MAGA Hat In Instagram Photo: ‘Snopes’ Confirms ‘NikolasCruzMakarov’ Account Was Shooter’s

 Taking a methodical approach to research date stamps on the Instagram photos and comparing them to the testimonies of Cruz’s former classmates, Snopes confirmed that more than one Instagram account belonged to Nikolas, with Cruz’s avatar showing him in a red “MAGA” hat with a scarf wrapped around his face.

 Whereas the publication shot down rumors about Nikolas being a DACA dreamer and a registered Democrat, it gave the coveted “true” stamp to the notion that Nikolas wore a hat bearing President Trump’s famous “MAGA” slogan.
+As reported by TMZ in the below video, Cruz also was spotted wearing a “MAGA” hat during target practice.

 That profile photo of Cruz in the “MAGA” hat appeared on the Instagram account “NikolasCruzMakarov,” an Instagram account that was not a hoax account created after the tragic shooting.

 Instagram implicitly confirming that an account with a MAGA Trump hat avatar belonged to gunman Nikolas Cruz.
 Asked why the account was removed, spokesperson says: pic.twitter.com/LdXb73iCj8